Welcome to Malaga port!

 The impressive palace-fortress (“alcazaba” in Arabic means “citadel”) was built between 1057 and 1063 as a military fortification by the ruling city’s Muslims, the Hammudid dynasty which ruled this part of Andalusia in the 11th century.

-The Alcazaba was constructed on the site of a former Roman bastion and adjacent to the entrance of the Alcazaba are remnants of a Roman theatre dating to the 1st century BC.
 This Moorish fortress was built on a hilltop overlooking the Malaga port and boasts beautiful gardens filled with elaborate fountains, gates, walls and towers that you can visit on a tour around the castle.

 Check out Alcazaba tours and activities